To browse the full list of courses available by academic department, visit Courses of Instruction.

 interdisciplinary, 10 courses

-LTAM 210 Latin American Perspectives; at least one Spanish language course at the 122 level or higher; at least three courses in a primary concentration of a) humanities, b) history and social sciences, or c) environmental studies, and at least three courses outside the primary concentration; a senior year independent study; and a methods course (e.g., a social science research methods course, a translation course, etc.).
+LTAM 210 Latin American Perspectives; at least one Spanish or Brazilian Portuguese language course at the fourth semester level or higher; at least three courses in a primary concentration of a) humanities, b) social sciences, history and psychology, or c) environmental studies, and at least three courses outside the primary concentration; a senior year independent study; and a methods course (e.g., a social science research methods course, a translation course, etc.).
 At least two of the 10 courses in the major must be from the advanced Latin American studies group.

 REQUIREMENTS FOR THE MINOR